 2. Pay Yourself First

 This is one of the best long term success factors with money.
 Yet, it is the hardest for us to grasp.

 You must pay yourself first … meaning you save money today for another purpose later.

 This is one of the best ways to not be knocked over by unforeseen circumstances and to stay out of debt.

 Early on, you must fully fund an emergency fund.

-Then, looking at saving for rainy day fund, downpayment on a house, or retirement.
+Then, look at saving for rainy day fund, downpayment on a house, or retirement.
 This is one of the best money management tips you don’t want to skip.